Richardson Rock Ranch

-Currently, the ranch doesn't offer a public digging but freshly dug thundereggs from Priday Moss, Pony Butte, Opal, and other beds are available for purchase.
-The rock shop and show room have an exceptional selection of geological treasures from Oregon and all over the world.
-Rockhound hobbyists will find rough and polished rocks, fossils, petrified wood, jewelry, and other products made from semi-precious stones.
+Currently, the ranch doesn't offer public digging, but freshly dug thundereggs from Priday Moss, Pony Butte, Opal, and other beds are available for purchase.

-Typically, the store is open year-round but hours are subject to change.
+Typically, the store is open year-round, but hours are subject to change.
 Check it before you go.

 Beyond the Rocks: Exploring the Area